 However, you will need a TESOL, TEFL, or CELTA certificate to teach just about anywhere in Latin America.
 Many employers will accept an online TEFL Certificate, but the best option is generally an in-country, in-person certification course that includes job search assistance.

 If you have a four-year degree, teaching abroad in Turkey is an option for certain nationalities.
 EU citizens will have the easiest time working in Turkey, however, teachers from non-member European nations can apply as well.

 Finally, Turkey may also accept teachers from Central and South America.
 If you're a non-native speaker from outside the EU, it's best to have some sort of teaching experience or participate in a Skype call to convince schools to hire you.

-- Look at jobs and our guide to teaching in Europe.
+Look at jobs and our guide to teaching in Turkey.

 For teachers, such as yourself, who are a member of the EU, you may be able to find a job teaching an another EU country.
 This is because schools won't need to worry about visas.
 Most EU citizens can work legally in other EU nations, provided they possess excellent English skills.